CousinCrypto/pyvector/README.md

-Create a free Pinecone starter account here: https://www.pinecone.io Inside pinecone create a free Project (Name whatever) Inside pinecone create a free Index (Name whatever) Index should be copmatible with Openai embeddings 002 (dimensions 1536) Click the connect button for your new index here: https://app.pinecone.io/organizations/ Copy your Api key and Environment (gcp-starter)
+Create a free Pinecone starter account here: https://www.pinecone.io Inside pinecone create a free Project (Name whatever) Inside pinecone create a free Index (Name whatever) Index should be compatible with Openai embeddings 002 (dimensions 1536) Click the connect button for your new index here: https://app.pinecone.io/organizations/ Copy your Api key and Environment (gcp-starter)